jjhenrichs/Jammming/README.md

 - Prevents adding the same song twice to a playlist
 - Rename a playlist
 - Save the playlist into your Spotify Account
+- Responsive Layout ( can be viewed on 4k monitors, regular montiors, tablets, and cell phones);

 ## Screenshots